our-story-media/ourstory-resources/doc_gen/guide/troubleshooting.md

 ## Titan Dashboard

+### Installation Hangs / Not doing anything

+When using the `Toolbox` version of Our Story Titan (which is backed by Docker Toolbox), there are sometimes issues where Docker fails to start.
+Often the easiest method of getting it going again is to:

+- Reboot the machine
+- Changing the network whilst docker is 'hung' often triggers it to continue.
+- Trying to start Our Story Titan for the first time whilst connect to the internet (in theory it does not need to download anything but this sometimes makes it work).

 ### Network Wont Reconnect After Closing Dashboard

 Run the `Fix Network` tool installed alongside Our Story Dashboard.